krushnarout/tesla-landing-page/README.md

 - `index.html` - The main HTML file containing product landing page structure.
 - `styles.css` - The CSS file that styles the product landing page.
+- `images` - This folder contains all logo and image.

 ## Preview